Texas Notary Bond

 What is a Texas notary bond?

-A Texas notary bond is a three-party obligation in which a bonding (surety) company financially guarantees to the Texas Secretary of State that the Texas notary will perform their duties lawfully and ethically.
-The bond protects the public from financial harm caused by a notary’s negligence or misconduct, up to $10,000 during the notary’s commission term.
+A Texas notary bond is a three-party obligation in which a bonding (surety) company financially guarantees to the Texas Secretary of State that the Texas notary will perform their duties lawfully, ethically, and in accordance with Texas notary law.
+The bond protects the public from financial loss caused by a notary’s negligence or misconduct, up to $10,000 during the notary’s commission term.
 If a claim is paid, the notary must reimburse the surety company.

 Why do I need a Texas notary bond?

-Texas law requires all first-time notary applicants and notaries renewing their notary commission to maintain a four-year, $10,000 Texas notary bond for the duration of their commission term.
+Texas law requires all first-time notary applicants and notaries renewing their commissions to maintain a four-year, $10,000 Texas notary bond for the duration of the notary’s commission term.

-However, a Texas notary bond does not provide any financial protection to the Texas notary.
+A Texas notary bond does not provide any financial protection to the Texas notary.
 It solely protects the public.
-To protect themselves financially in the event of a lawsuit resulting from unintentional errors, Texas notaries should consider purchasing a notary errors and omissions (E&O) insurance policy.
+For that reason, many Texas notaries choose to purchase a notary errors and omissions (E&O) insurance policy.

 Where can I order a four-year, $10,000 Texas notary bond?